Basilica of Saint Hyacinth: Architecture

 The church was designed by the architectural firm of Worthmann & Steinbach who built many of the magnificent Polish Cathedrals in Chicago.
 The church structure—a red-brick edifice in the classical revival style—has an ornate interior of Baroque influence.
 Groundbreaking occurred on April 30, 1917, and the cornerstone was laid on October 21, 1917.
 Completion of the building was delayed for years by financial and construction difficulties, with the first Mass celebrated in the structure not taking place until August 7, 1921.
 Official dedication occurred on October 16, 1921, with Archbishop Cardinal George W. Mundelein presiding.

 St. Hyacinth's recognizable three-towered façade is rarely seen in American church architecture as well as the Baroque period that its style is modeled on.
 The church bells are a product of the McShoe Bell Foundry of Baltimore, Maryland were blessed and placed in the steeples in April 1924.

 St. Hyacinth's bears a striking similarity to St. Mary of the Angels, which was designed by the same architects at about the same time and use the same combination of stone, glazed terra-cotta and brick.
 Also like at St. Mary of the Angels, much of the church's interior was decorated by John A. Mallin, who decorated many other churches in Illinois, with two years of planning and another two years to execute the project.
 St. Hyacinth's is also home to the masterworks of such renowned painters as Tadeusz Żukotyński and Mary Stanisia.
 Beginning in the mid-1990s, and taking almost a decade, the interior was renewed thoroughly, much of the mural work being performed by Conrad Schmitt Studios of Wisconsin.

 The stained glass windows have been identified as prepared by Meyer Co. of Munich, Germany, and some by the Zettler Co. of New York were installed in 1921.
 The church's organ is a mid-sized Kilgen organ (of St. Louis, Missouri) with 34 ranks was likewise installed in the church in 1921.
 The Stations of the Cross were likely assembled in Austria in the 1830s.

 A number of statues are found within the basilica's interior.
-A bas-relief of St. Hyacinth hangs above the main altar, as well as full statues of St. Peter and St. Paul.
+A bas-relief of Saint Hyacinth hangs above the main altar, as well as full statues of Saint Peter and Saint Paul.
 Figures of the Sacred Heart of Jesus and the Blessed Mother (Immaculate Conception) are found at lesser side altars, along with a figure of Our Lady of Sorrows as a Pietà in the church's eastern alcove.
-Additionally, sculptures of St. Joseph, St. Ann, the Infant of Prague, St. Maximilian Kolbe, St. Francis of Assisi, St. Anthony of Padua, St. Barbara and St. Thérèse of Lisieux are spread throughout the sanctuary.
+Additionally, sculptures of Saint Joseph, Saint Ann, the Infant of Prague, Saint Maximilian Kolbe, Saint Francis of Assisi, Saint Anthony of Padua, Saint Barbara and Saint Thérèse of Lisieux are spread throughout the sanctuary.

 The large saucer dome which hangs over the church's crossing has a gigantic mural covering some 3000 sqft with over 150 figures, depicting saints, clergy and laity.